biovcnet/python/Lesson2/README.md

 The pre-written code contains only two lines

 In the first line, a *variable* `y` is set as the integer, 6.
-Python will automatically classify the variable's datatype based on the user's input.
+Python will automatically classify the variable's datatype based on the user's input if the datatype is not explicitly set.

 The second line uses the python function `print` to show the variable in standard output and the datatype